infrahq/infra/docs/start/quickstart.md

 1. Navigate to **Users** in the Dashboard.
 2. Click the **+ User** button and enter the email of the user you wish to add.

-   They will receive an email which will allow them to set their password and login to Infra.
+   They will receive an email which allows them to set their password and login to Infra.

 3. Navigate back to **Clusters** and choose the cluster you added above.
 4. On the right side of the window, choose your user and select a role to assign to that user.